qingpeng/2016-02-22-isu/lessons/DayOneUnix/BlogPost.md

 (Jin taught the shell/automation stuffs in the afternoon.)
 [You are all welcome to edit this section if there is any inaccuracy here.]

++ [Qingpeng] I used Jason's instruction to help with Amazon AWS setup and it worked very good. https://jasonjwilliamsny.github.io/cloud-genomics/

 ##What Didn't